zzjun725/f1tenth_rl/README.md

 `pip install -r requirements.txt`

-Note: logging dependency is for dreamer training.
+Note: logging dependency(such as mlflow) is for dreamer training.
 If you just want to evaluate the model provided in evaluate_model, you can skip that

 # Usage
 All the codes related is under example/RL_example.
 To run on your computer, you need to re-generate the config files to solve the path dependency.